 You have two different Chase personal cards to choose from:

-- Chase Freedom Flex – No annual fee, $200 welcome bonus, 5x points on quarterly spending bonus categories, 5x on travel purchases on Chase Ultimate Rewards, 3x on dining at restaurants and drugstore purchases, and 1x on all other purchases.
+- Chase Freedom Flex – No annual fee, $200 welcome bonus, 5x points on quarterly spending bonus categories (up to $1,500), 5x on travel purchases on Ultimate Rewards, 5x on grocery store purchases (excluding Target or Walmart purchases on up to $12,000 spent in the first year), 3x on dining and drugstore purchases, and 1x on all other purchases.

-- Chase Freedom Unlimited – No annual fee, 5x on travel purchases on the Chase portal, 3x on restaurants and drugstores, and 1.5x points on all purchases.
+- Chase Freedom Unlimited – No annual fee, $200 welcome bonus, 5x on travel purchases on the Ultimate Rewards portal, 5x on grocery store purchases (excluding Target or Walmart purchases on up to $12,000 spent in the first year), 3x on dining and drugstores, and 1.5x points on all purchases.

 And two different Chase business cards as well: